 - Begun new divisions, one focused on Pathology Informatics (already with a successful fellowship and a considerable research portfolio) and a second on Quality and Safety — each led by a nationally known pathologist recruited to the department.

-- Invigorated the research program, with tremendous growth recognized by increases in research faculty, grant funding, research space and Harvard graduate students; by appointments to the Howard Hughes Medical Institute and to the Broad Institute of Harvard and MIT; and by scientific publications and national recognition such as advanced cancer molecular diagnostic breakthroughs (see Pathology in the News).
+- Invigorated the research program, with tremendous growth recognized by increases in research faculty, grant funding, research space and Harvard graduate students; by appointments to the Howard Hughes Medical Institute and to the Broad Institute of Harvard and MIT; and by scientific publications and national recognition such as advanced cancer molecular diagnostic breakthroughs (see our Pathology News in the Media.)

 - Invested in many clinical areas of the department, notably in recruitment of new clinical faculty and in molecular diagnostics, and with completed plans for major infrastructure updates across the clinical laboratories.